 Last night, the School Board voted to have staff continue planning for a possible return to in-person learning beginning in January and February.
 On December 16, the Board will meet again for a final review of health data and school plans, and they will make a decision on the plan at that point.
 Thanks to so many of you for completing our Family Intent Forms to guide our additional planning.
-If you haven’t completed yours yet, you can find it here.

 We’ll keep you posted as we continue to work out the details of what in-person and online learning would look like under this plan.
 Of course, we are also mindful of the worsening health data across the country and state.
 I’m so proud of Charlottesville for bucking this trend so far — and we have included some health recommendations from the local health department so that you can do your part to keep us safe as we enter the holiday season.

 Following the School Board’s decision to continue planning for an in-person learning option, the next phase of planning is already underway.
 This includes making scheduling and staffing decisions, as well as solidifying building safety protocols, food, and transportation plans.
 The Board will meeting again on December 16 at 4pm to review health data and schools’ plans before voting on the plan.
 Families can learn more as these plans develop at charlottesvilleschools.org/returntolearn.

 Last year, Charlottesville City Schools and the City of Charlottesville held an event and installed a historic marker honoring the trailblazers who desegregated our schools at Venable Elementary, Lane High School, and Johnson Elementary School.
 You can watch highlights of the ceremony here.